All Episodes

 And the way he'll do it is by demoralizing and trying to stick it to the conservative base.

-Uh how does that work, though?
+How does that work, though?

-That that presumes the conservative base gets so demoralized in the primaries they don't show up and vote.
+That presumes the conservative base gets so demoralized that in the primaries they don't show up and vote.

 Well, the only way that works is if the conservative base stays at home, and we have a little say about that.

-The other aspect, a part of it is emotional, is just John McCain, who I think is the most dangerous politician in the United States, is just want to stick it to the conservative Republicans to get even.
+It's just John McCain, who I think is the most dangerous politician in the United States, just wants to stick it to the conservative Republicans to get even because of what happened in 2000.

 Oh, everything.

-Are you saying that he is.
+Are you saying that Senator McCain carries a grudge?

 Well, that's it.

-He wants to get even, and boy, he's getting even.
+He wants to get even.

-Uh I don't doubt that.
+I don't doubt that.

-But I just don't know that the theory holds, because for it to hold, the conservative base has to not show up in primaries.
+But I just don't know that the theory holds because for it to hold, the conservative base has to not show up in primaries.

 And if there is a Republican candidate in the primaries that reflects the values of the conservative base, they'll show up.

-He's gonna paint them as uh nativists.
+He's going to paint them as nativists.

-Well, of course he will.
+Of course he will.

-It'll be it'll be knocked down dry guy.
+It'll be knocked down dry guy.

 Hey, welcome to politics.

-I I don't I I I agree with you.
+I agree with you.

-Totally is trying to undermine I th I think a lot of moderates in the Republican Party are trying to undermine the conservatives.
+I think a lot of moderates in the Republican Party are trying to undermine the conservatives.

-That's what it boils down to.
+That's what it boils down.

 There's more of us than there are them.

-Uh and they never have been.
+And they never have been.

 The bottom line is they never have been.